 Stitches of Love Coordinator

-Patti leads the monthly Stitches of Love volunteer group to create beautiful and thoughtful gifts for local survivors.
+Patti leads the monthly Stitches of Love volunteer workshop group for Thriving Pink to create beautiful and thoughtful gifts for local survivors.
 She is a breast cancer survivor who shares her creative skills of sewing and knitting to inspire dozens of volunteers at these open workshops.
 The volunteer group helps to fill comfort bags with homemade quilts, knitted hats, and heart-shaped recovery pillows.
+During the pandemic, dozens of women also made face masks for breast cancer survivors in the oncology department of local hospitals.
 She believes the greatest gift is compassion and heartfelt generosity.

 Therapeutic Counseling Support

 Karina is available to provide one-on-one counseling and therapeutic support for local breast cancer survivors.
 She is a breast cancer survivor and a licensed family and marriage therapist.
 She is passionate about helping others navigate through adversity to find peace, connection, and clarity.
 Karina also owns and manages Polestar Farms in Northern California with her husband Jim.
 They share the beautiful orchard with fruit trees with local restaurants and the local community.
 She is also certified by the University of California as a Master Gardener and as a yoga instructor.